ehorvat1/fiat_vehicle_mqtt/README.md

 Access Fiat vehicle data and send it periodically to an MQTT broker.
 Send command requests (e.g. lock/unlock the door) to your car.

 Fork from https://github.com/mahil4711/fiat_vehicle_mqtt including my changes:
+1) Added 2 datapoints: **batteryVoltage** (... but I dont know which Battery... value did not update...??
+Added anyway) and **chargePowerPreference** (This is the charging speed set by vehicle, Level 1 to Level 5)
+2) Logging added to a MQTT item.
+The log message is sent to MQTT, item: fiat/"your vin"/lastLog .
+So this should hold the last issued Log Message.
+3) Set a timezone for logging timestamps.
+The timezone may be configured in config file **fiat.cfg** Timezone section.
+Valid timezone strings can be found here: https://www.php.net/manual/en/timezones.php
+4) Possibility to disable periodic data fetch from fiat cloud.
+If item **sleep** or **sleep_charging** in fiat.cfg is left empty then no periodic data read from fiat is happening.
+Data is read just one time at script start.
+A timestamp is sent every 20 seconds to MQTT item: fiat/php_time .
+So user has to trigger a data read manually by sending string "UPDATE" to the command MQTT topic fiat/"your vin"/command .
+Note: If the last data request is older than 5 minutes and car is charging a DEEPREFRESH is issued automatically (see function apiRequestALL in api.php)

 ## Sources